andrewbanchich/parse_dont_validate_rs/CONTINUED.md

 When we look at this picture we see two images - one very different from the other, but every stroke shared between them.
 Every computer program is the same; one codebase, but two different programs.
 The program for users is called "runtime", while the program for developers is "compile time".

 To "move a problem to compile time" is to enhance the developer program.
 We saw the effects of this in the "Parse, don't validate" article.
-Adding type safety means moving certain problems to compile time - the check for the list length disappeared, some code became simpler, and other code disappeared.
+Adding type safety means moving certain problems to compile time - some code became simpler and other code disappeared.

 This effect is no different than that of moving from a dynamically typed language to a statically typed one.
 In JavaScript, for example, it's common to see code like